 Moderator can provide summary of 2nd round here.
 Note that recommended decisions on tdocs should be provided in the section titled ”Recommendations for Tdocs”.

+Sub topic 2-1 Handling of SDL related EN-DC combinations

+WF on Handling of SDL related EN-DC combinations.
+More comments and constructive suggestions on the sub-topic are encouraged in the 2nd round discussion.